 Can I become certified in special education, arts education or elementary education through Empire State College’s MAT program?

-No. Empire State College’s MAT program leads to middle school or adolescence certification only in the core subject areas of math, biology, chemistry, physics, earth science, English, French, Spanish or social studies.
+No. Empire State College’s MAT program leads to middle school or adolescence certification only in the core subject areas of math, biology, chemistry, physics, earth science, English, Spanish or social studies.

 Can I take graduate courses without enrolling in the MAT program that would count toward teacher certification in New York state?

 Yes.
 If you are a teacher seeking professional development or a motivated adult seeking certification outside a traditional program, consider taking our online and blended courses as a nonmatriculated student.

 What if I don’t already have a bachelor’s degree in the subject I want to teach?
 Can I complete the required content course work while I’m enrolled in the MAT program?